 Also in 1978, Lee appeared in another big-budget disaster movie The Swarm with a swarm of stars like Michael Caine, Katherine Ross, Richard Widmark, and Patty Duke.

 Ending the decade was her performance as Clarisse Ethridge in the thriller Lee Grant stars in the 1979 film version of Mark Madoff’s play set in a backwater roadside cafe., When You Comin’ Back, Red Ryder?
 (1979) directed by Milton Katselas (Butterflies Are Free 1972, 40 Karats 1973, Report to the Commissioner 1975)

 What is remarkable about Lee Grant’s extensive career is how skillfully she adapted to the other side of the camera within a world dominated by men.
-Beginning in the 1970s and ‘80s she forged as name for herself as a hard hitting director, making feature films, tv movies and socially relevant documentaries, that dealt with groundbreaking and controversial subject matter.
+Beginning in the 1970s and ‘80s she forged a name for herself as a hard-hitting director, making feature films, tv movies, and socially relevant documentaries, that dealt with groundbreaking and controversial subject matter.

 In 1980, Grant directed her first film Tell Me a Riddle, telling the heartbreaking story about an aging Jewish couple.
 The film stars two of the greatest actors, Melvyn Douglas and Lila Kedrova.